whatwg/sg/IPR Policy.md

 ### 2.6.
 "Patent Licensing Obligation"

-"Patent-Licensing Obligation" under [this Policy][IPR Policy] (including both the "[Contribution Licensing Obligation](#52-contribution-licensing-obligations)" and "[Review Draft Licensing Obligations](#53-review-draft-licensing-obligations)" referred to in [Article 5.
+"Patent-Licensing Obligation" under [this Policy][IPR Policy] (including both the "[Contribution Licensing Obligation]" and "[Review Draft Licensing Obligations]" referred to in [Article 5.
 Patents](#5-patents)) in this [IPR Policy]) means a non-assignable, non-sublicensable license to the licensor's [Essential Patent Claims] to make, have made, use, sell, have sold, offer to sell, import, and distribute and dispose of implementations of the [Living Standard] or [Review Draft][review-draft] that:

 1. are available to all, worldwide;
 2. extend to all [Essential Patent Claims] owned or controlled by the licensor;